Chris Alexander (politician): Political career

-Candidacy for office

 The choice of Ajax—Pickering made Alexander a parachute candidate, moving to Ajax with his family from their home in Etobicoke.
 Ajax—Pickering was considered a key battleground riding, held by Liberal Mark Holland.
 Holland was a Liberal star, well known for his performance during Question Period.

 Alexander had been considered a potential star candidate by both the Liberals and Conservatives, both of whom actively recruited him.
 According to accounts given to the press, Alexander ultimately rejected Michael Ignatieff's offer due to differences in policy over Canada's role in Afghanistan, reportedly due to the party's insistence on ending Canada's combat role in 2011 (a policy subsequently adopted by the majority Conservative government of which Alexander became part).
 Alexander disputed this, saying he had always had Conservative leanings and that the discussions with the Liberals had never been serious.

 Alexander won the seat in the 2011 federal election in a heavily contested race, winning with 24,797 votes over Holland with 21,569.